 A Web Application Firewall (WAF) is a tool that looks at the information in an HTTP request and blocks the request if it is malicious.
-This prevents malicious requests that are trying to exploit bugs in application such as WordPress from being able to reach the vulnerable code.
+This prevents malicious requests that are trying to exploit vulnerabilities in applications such as WordPress from being able to reach the vulnerable code.

 There are two major components in a WAF: the engine (or library) and the rules.
 Firewalls are designed with the engine separate from the rules so rules can be easily updated.

 Firewall rules specify patterns to look for in various parts of a request.
 If the pattern or set of patterns in a rule matches an incoming request, the request is blocked.
-These patterns are usually written as regular expressions, which is a flexible and universal language for expressing patterns in software.
+These patterns are usually written as regular expressions.
+Regular expressions are a flexible and universal language for expressing patterns in software.

 It takes many different rules each focused on specific attacks to keep a WordPress site secure.
 A collection of rules that work together is known as a rule set.